dartmouth-cs98/hack-a-thing-21f-2-isuru/README.md

-# Hack Technology / Project Attempted
+# Medical chatbot in Python

 ## What you built?